Celebrate Tet, the Vietnamese New Year

 Preparing for Tet in Hanoi.
 (Dana Sachs)

 These Tet photos provide an introduction to Vietnamese New Year celebrations in North America.
-Tet symbols and events, including lovely flowers, food, dances, music, decorations, and ceremonies, are beautifully illustrated.
+Flowers, food, dances, music, decorations, and ceremonies for Tet are beautifully illustrated.
 (Phan Dam)

 Suggestions for Celebrating the Lunar New Year